 We currently have no newbuildings on order.
 However, we may place newbuilding orders or acquire additional vessels as part of our growth strategy.
-We have committed to invest further in terminal infrastructures, such as expanding our existing Ethylene Export Terminal.
+We may invest further in terminal infrastructures, such as the expansion of our existing Ethylene Export Terminal.
 The total capital contributions required from us to the Export Terminal Joint Venture for the Terminal Expansion Project are expected to be approximately \$120-\$130 million.